Cosmological Evolution of Gamma Ray Bursts: Summary, Discussion and Conclusions

 In order to counteract the Malmquist-Eddington bias, common to all astronomical surveys, we use the nonparametric, nonbinning Efron-Petrosian methods to recast our catalog in terms of a local luminosity, which is corrected for luminosity evolution.
 From this, we determine the (local) luminosity function and formation rate density evolution for both the entire LGRB and the non-ML spectroscopic catalog.

 Our main conclusion is that the formation rate of LGRBs closely tracks the SFR beyond redshift for $z\geq 1.5$ for both catalogs.
-In the spectroscopic catalog, we see a gradually increasing deviation of the density rate from the SFR for $z<1.5$ reaching two order of magnitude deviation at the lowest redshift, confirming several earlier results summarized in \cite{Petrosian_2024}, and more recent one by \cite{Khatiya_2025}.
-For the full catalog, the concordance with SFR persists until $z=1$, where the formation rate breaks and increases by a factor of 10, a smaller rise primarily because of the absence of low redshift LGRBs in the ML catalog. \footnote{One obtains similar discrepancies in LGRB rate when the samples are divided into low and high luminosity parts \citep{2011ApJ...739L..55B,2015ApJ...807..172N}, which, because of the observational selection bias, separates the sample into high and low $z$ samples.} In view of the recent discovery of the association of $\mathrm{GRB}211211\mathrm{A}$ and $\mathrm{GRB}230307\mathrm{A}$ with kilonovae, \citep{Rastinejad2022Natur.612..223R,Mei2022Natur.612..236M,Levan2024}, \cite{Petrosian_2024} suggest that the progenitors of a significant fraction of the observed low $z$ excess of LGRBs could be NS-NS or NS-BH merger events, increasing the number of expected gravitational wave emitting sources.
+In the spectroscopic catalog, we see a gradually increasing deviation of the density rate from the SFR for $z<1.5$ reaching two order of magnitude deviation at the lowest redshift, confirming several earlier results summarized in \cite{Petrosian_2024}, and a more recent one by \cite{Khatiya_2025}.
+For the full catalog, the concordance with the SFR persists until $z \sim 1$, where the formation rate breaks and increases by a smaller factor than in the non-ML catalog.
+This reduced low-redshift excess is primarily associated with the redshift distribution of the added ML sample, which contributes relatively few low-redshift LGRBs.

+\footnote{One obtains similar discrepancies in LGRB rate when the samples are divided into low and high luminosity parts \citep{2011ApJ...739L..55B,2015ApJ...807..172N}, which, because of the observational selection bias, separates the sample into high and low $z$ samples.}

+Although the overlap sample of GRBs with both spectroscopic and ML-predicted redshifts is too small for an independent EP reconstruction, most ML-predicted redshifts in this subset are lower than their spectroscopic counterparts.
+Thus, the reduced excess in the ML-augmented catalog is unlikely to be caused simply by a systematic upward shift in the ML redshifts.

+In view of the recent discovery of the association of $\mathrm{GRB}211211\mathrm{A}$ and $\mathrm{GRB}230307\mathrm{A}$ with kilonovae, \citep{Rastinejad2022Natur.612..223R,Mei2022Natur.612..236M,Levan2024}, \cite{Petrosian_2024} suggest that the progenitors of a significant fraction of the observed low $z$ excess of LGRBs could be NS-NS or NS-BH merger events, increasing the number of expected gravitational wave emitting sources.

 However, several factors can contribute to the discrepancy between the SFR and LGRB rates at low redshift, such as bias from sample incompleteness, uncertainties arising from redshift determination, which requires accurate localization, and the rapid optical/infrared afterglow follow-up, which can all affect the redshift distribution and rate evolution.